Jetbuilt/jetbuilt-docs/src/index.md

 title:  "Home"
 ---

-# Here is something else
+# Here is something elsefxbxfbfxbzfbz

 Welcome to Jetbuilt Academy, where you can learn all about Jetbuilt!